Brent Maher: Producer

 Maher produced all ten of The Judds’ records, Kathy Mattea’s “Good News,” Shelby Lynne's big band project “Temptation,” and albums by artists including Kenny Rogers, Dottie West, Benny Hester, and Jo Dee Messina.
 On the international scene, Maher produced Canadian Country artist Johnny Reid's breakthrough Country record "Kicking Stones" and following LP's "Dance With Me" and "A Place Called Love," making Reid one of the top-selling artists in Canada.
 The albums won CCMA awards for Album of the Year (2009), Best Selling Canadian Album (2009, 2010, 2011), and a Juno Award for Country Album of the Year (2010, 2011).
 Maher also developed and produced the Grammy nominated self-titled debut from Bering Strait, a young band composed of seven Russian musicians whose story was covered by 60 Minutes.

 Engineer

 Maher's engineering credits include all the projects he has produced, and also extend to Ike and Tina Turner's “Proud Mary,” Roy Orbison, Diana Ross & the Supremes, Faces, Duke Ellington, Chuck Berry, Sammy Davis Jr., Gladys Knight, Merle Haggard and the Strangers, Glen Campbell/ Tanya Tucker, Sly and the Family Stone, and others.

-Publisher
+Studio owner

-Brent Maher is also a music publisher and CEO of Moraine Music Group, which has produced hit singles over the last 20 years.
-His current studio is called The Blue Room and located in Nashville, Tennessee.
+In 1986, Maher bought Creative Workshop II from Cason and renamed it Creative Recording.
+Artists recording at the studio included The Judds, Wynonna, Kathy Mattea, Kenny Rogers, and Shelby Lynne.
+In 2002, John & Martina McBride acquired Creative Recording, rebuilding and relaunching it as Blackbird Studio.